nkphysics/autoNICER/README.md

 ## Contributing
 Anyone considering contribiting to this project is encouraged to do so.
 Constributing can be something as small as submitting issues you have found or requesting enhancements.
-Your feedback is valuable.
+Your feedback is incredibly valuable for improving the project.
 All that is asked is that if you wish to contribute code please reach out in one way or another to nkphysics(Nick Space Cowboy), and submit a pull request.

 Thank you.